unChaz/sci-fi-5e/srd/monsters/humanoids.md

 **Challenge** 3 (700 XP)

 **_Brave_**.
-The knight has advantage on saving throws against being frightened.
+The Lancer has advantage on saving throws against being frightened.

 **Actions**

 **_Multiattack_**.
-The knight makes two melee attacks.
+The Lancer makes two melee attacks.

-**_Greatsword_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage.
+**_Razor_**. _Melee Weapon Attack:_ +5 to hit, reach 5 ft., one target. _Hit:_ 10 (2d6 + 3) slashing damage.

-**_Heavy Crossbow_**. _Ranged Weapon Attack:_ +2 to hit, range 100/400 ft., one target. _Hit:_ 5 (1d10) piercing damage.
+**_Pulse Fist_**. _Ranged Weapon Attack:_ +2 to hit, range 100/400 ft., one target. _Hit:_ 5 (1d10) piercing damage.

 **_Leadership (Recharges after a Short or Long Rest)_**.
-For 1 minute, the knight can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
-The creature can add a d4 to its roll provided it can hear and understand the knight.
+For 1 minute, the Lancer can utter a special command or warning whenever a nonhostile creature that it can see within 30 feet of it makes an attack roll or a saving throw.
+The creature can add a d4 to its roll provided it can hear and understand the Lancer.
 A creature can benefit from only one Leadership die at a time.
-This effect ends if the knight is incapacitated.
+This effect ends if the Lancer is incapacitated.

 **Reactions**

 **_Parry_**.
-The knight adds 2 to its AC against one melee attack that would hit it.
-To do so, the knight must see the attacker and be wielding a melee weapon.
+The Lancer adds 2 to its AC against one melee attack that would hit it.
+To do so, the Lancer must see the attacker and be wielding a melee weapon.

-**Knights** are warriors who pledge service to rulers, religious orders, and noble causes.
-A knight’s alignment determines the extent to which a pledge is honored.
-Whether undertaking a quest or patrolling a realm, a knight often travels with an entourage that includes squires and hirelings who are commoners.
+**Lancers** are warriors who pledge service to powerful families, religious orders, and noble causes.
+A Lancer’s alignment determines the extent to which a pledge is honored.
+Whether undertaking a quest or patrolling a planet, a Lancer often travels with an entourage that includes squires and hirelings who are commoners.

 ### Mage